 So in essence, before you’re pregnant or within the first 12 weeks of pregnancy is perfect timing.

-Using an expanded panel is much more inclusive to risks faced by everyone, and has much higher detections rates.
-7 out of 10 people who do the test are identified as healthy carriers of at least one conditions on the test.
-Additionally, 1 in 40 couples are also found to be at an increased risk of passing on a condition on the test.
+8 out of 10 people who do our comprehensive carrier screening test find out they are healthy carriers of at least one condition.
 Knowing this info in advance is really important because it can open up reproductive options and even significantly reduce the chance of passing the specific condition.

 So the implications are more likely to be related to difficult choices you may need to make regarding your pregnancy plans or management.
 But as they say, information is power.
 That being said, in rare cases, testing may reveal that you are more susceptible to some manageable adult onset conditions.

 Many people who had had testing with Eugene describe feeling informed, empowered and aware and we believe that is as important as the results themselves.